 Interesting Facts About Mother Teresa

-- Mother Teresa the Catholic Church beatified.
-It is a step on the path towards becoming a Saint.
+- Mother Teresa is the Catholic Church beatified.
+It is a step towards becoming a Saint.
 She is now called the Calcutta Beatified Teresa.

 - After she left home to become a missionary she never saw her mother or sister again.